intelligent-medical-cloud/pkg-wascan/README.md

   on_stop,
 } from "wascan";

-// Initialize the WASM module
+// Initialize the WASM module (automatic path resolution) await init();
-await init();

 // Initialize the reader and scanner modules